mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     **Infiltrate**: When this minion dies, return it to your hand.

 name:     The Dredger<br>
-text:     Whenever your General damages an enemy, randomly teleport them to your starting side of the battlefield.
+text:     Whenever your General damages an enemy, teleport that enemy to a random space on your starting side of the battlefield.

 name:     Treant<br>
 text:     **Provoke**